 These academic programs enable students to earn Indiana University credits (3-6 credits hours in the summer and 14-16 credit hours during the semester) by attending classes taught by faculty from the host university (exceptions to the language of instruction noted above).
 Typically, business students participate in these programs during the junior or senior year.
-The Integrative Core and ECON-E 202 are prerequisites for participation in Kelley School overseas study programs.
+The Integrative Core and ECON-E 202 are prerequisites for participation in most Kelley School overseas study programs.
 A GPA of 3.0 is preferred for acceptance to all programs.
-The overseas study programs where students take 6 or more credits fulfill the International Dimension Requirement; specific courses may apply to Kelley degree requirements.